najibullahjafari/najibullahjafari/README.md

 ## About Me

-I'm a passionate front-end web developer who loves coding and building projects.
+I'm a passionate Front-end web developer who loves coding and building projects.
 I enjoy problem-solving and exploring new technologies.
-In my free time, I enjoy playing soccer, chess, and biking.
-Feel free to reach out to me via email or on Twitter.
+I enjoy playing chess, problem-solving, and biking in my free time.
+Feel free to reach out to me via email or on LinkedIn.

 ## GitHub Stats